takonguina/takonguina/README.md

 - 🇫🇷 I'm based in France
 - 📫 How to reach me: tommy.akonguina@yahoo.fr
-- 👨🏾‍💻 I’m currently working on my first application
+- 👨🏾‍💻 I’m currently working on veni-app.com
 - ⚡ Fun fact: I started entrepreneurship by making t-shirts then rugs

 <!--